mallorybulkley/aa-practice-test-generator/README.md

 4. Check your solutions against those in `solution.rb`.

+**Note**: Do not modify anything in the `problems`, `solutions`, or `specs` directories - the files in these directories are used to generate practice assessments.
+Instead, run one of the generators listed below and work on problems in the test directory created by the generator.

 ## Generators

 All of the practice problems are listed and categorized in `list.csv`.
 Categories include: recursion, sorting, enumerable, array, string, and bonus.
 Bonus problems will not appear on the assessment but are good to practice and can help you gain a deeper understanding of some of the more complex problems, especially with regards to recursion.
 There are two different generators included in this repo - they are detailed below.